• Skip to primary navigation

 • You can easily substitute the green onions with either white or red onions.
 You can even try using shallots or salad onions.

-• You can make a cheese mixture combining grated parmesan cheese and mozzarella cheese.
+• You can make a cheese mixture combining grated Parmesan cheese and mozzarella cheese.
 Sprinkle some to the mixture before baking if you want.

 • You can add a few more veggies like eggplants and cherry tomatoes to get even more summer flavors.